A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \subsubsection{Participant recruitment and piloting}

 We reached out to OSS project maintainers who have validated vulnerabilities via bug bounty report disclosure using the \code{huntr} bug bounty platform from July 2021 to December 2023, covering 558 GitHub projects, and had publicly available contact information in their GitHub security policy or associated with the owning GitHub account.
+In particular, \code{huntr} originally supported any GitHub project.
+Protect AI acquired \code{huntr} in mid-2023 and offboarded projects from the platform that were not AI/ML-related; thus, our targeted subjects cover general OSS projects.

 We piloted the survey with ten respondents and reviewed the quality of responses, i.e., making sure the instructions were clear to create a list for each free-response question, for the listing survey study described in Section \ref{sec:lss}.
 We then made wording updates and indicated to try to list at least three different responses per free-response question for categories shown in~\autoref{tab:bigasstable}.